EveTLynn/Blood-Cells-Detection/README.md

 ### 4. Inference:
 - Load the [SavedModel](https://www.tensorflow.org/guide/saved_model) and its inference function
-- Apply the model to detect blood cells in new, unseen images.
-The model will return 3 paramters: detection_boxes, detection_classes and detection_scores.
+- Apply the model to detect blood cells on test set.
+The model will return 3 paramters:
+  - `detection_boxes`: the coordinates of the bounding boxes
+  - `detection_classes`: RBC, WBC or Platelets
+  - `detection_scores`: from 0 to 1.
+This represents the model's certainty that the bounding box actually contains the predicted object class
-- output bounding boxes and class labels for identified cells with the counting for each blood cells type.
+- Filter out the boxes that have detection_scores < 0.3 and count the number of cells for each blood type.

 Below are the visualization of the blood images from test set with their ground truth boxes and the images with the predicted boxes (confident score > 30%).